pearsonkyle/Exo-Machina/README.md

     `python db_to_vec.py`

-    We use two different algorithms to generate embeddings, the first is a TF-IDF vectorizer with PCA dimensionality reduction and the second is a language model, SciBERT, which is a BERT model trained on scientific text.
+    We use two different algorithms to generate embeddings, the first is a TF-IDF vectorizer with PCA dimensionality reduction and the second is a fine-tuned language model, [llama2](https://huggingface.co/TheBloke/Speechless-Llama2-Hermes-Orca-Platypus-WizardLM-13B-GGUF).
 The embeddings are then clustered using an approximate nearest neighbor technique (ANNOY) and queried with FAISS to provide recommendations on similar articles to an input prompt.

-## Embeddings

-A language model is used to generate encodings for each manuscript which can be clustered for visualization applications and queried for entity searches.
-The embeddings are generated from the [SciBERT](https://github.com/allenai/scibert) model.
-The embeddings are then clustered using an approximate nearest neighbor technique (ANNOY) and queried with FAISS to provide recommendations on similar articles to an input prompt.

-1. `python db2embedding.py` to use create a vector for each abstract in db using an embedding from the [SciBERT](https://huggingface.co/allenai/scibert_scivocab_uncased) model.
-2. `python db2annoy.py` to create an [approximate nearest neighbor](https://github.com/spotify/annoy) tree
-3. `python eval_nearest.py`

-or

-1. `python text_to_vec.py` to create vectors based on TF-IDF and PCA
-2. `python eval_tfidf.py`

 ## RESTful API